xiaxueyi00-eng/cart253/air-jam/README.md

 For the hair, I used the arc() function, which I had never done before.
 Curved shapes that more naturally frame the face were produced by adjusting the angles.
 -	Heart background
 The heart is made of two circles and one triangle.
 I used scale() with mouseWheel() for the first time to make it dynamically resize.
-I used the scale() function for the heart, which was new to me.
+I used the scale() function for the heart, which was new to me.It automatically resizes with the mouse wheel.
+⸻
+u
 ## Screenshot(s)

 This bit should have some images of the program running so that the reader has a sense of what it looks like.